 Mazda and BOSE® have never been obsessed with numbers.
-Instead, we focused on the experience.
+Instead, they focused on the overall experience.

-We don’t focus on horsepower, 0-60 times or audio system wattage.
-We care more about how the vehicle drives, how the system sounds and how the listening experience adds to the driving experience.
+Mazda doesn’t focus on horsepower, 0-60 times or audio system wattage.
+The automakers cares more about how the vehicle drives, how the system sounds and how the listening experience adds to the driving experience.

-Starting with the Mazda CX-9 in 2016 and continuing with the redesigned 2017 Mazda CX-5, we considered how people listen to music in their vehicle and the music genres they listened to.
-We looked at the file formats and bitrates, and how they connected to the car for listening (Bluetooth audio and USB), especially since there’s no CD player in the Mazda CX-5.
+Starting with the Mazda CX-9 in 2016, Mazda considered how people listen to music in their vehicle and the music genres they listened to.
+The designers and engineers looked at the file formats and bitrates, and how they connected to the car for listening (Bluetooth audio and USB).

 If they listened via Bluetooth, did they listen to music stored locally on their Bluetooth device, or were they streaming it from cloud-based subscription sources such as Pandora, Spotify, Apple Music, Google Play, Amazon Music, iHeartRadio, etc.?
 If they listened to music via USB was the source their smartphone music library, a USB flash drive or an iPod.
 Listening to music in the CX-5 with the BOSE® premium audio system delivers a class-above experience.

 Starting with the CX-5’s quieter cabin, Mazda and BOSE® engineers obsessed over every little engineering detail of the CX-5’s premium sound system, from identifying the types of music and file formats customers prefer to the effect that seating materials would have on the audio experience, no details were overlooked to maximize the listening enjoyment.